13 15 15Call

 TPD payout amounts typically range between $60,000 and $300,000, with many payouts being over $200,000.
 You can find your insured benefit amount on your superannuation member statement if it has an attached TPD policy.

-If you make a successful TPD claim, you’ll generally be given the option to then withdraw this lump sum from your superannuation account together with your existing superannuation account balance.
+If you make a successful TPD claim, you’ll generally be given the option to withdraw this lump sum from your superannuation account together with your existing superannuation account balance.
 For more information, read our guide to superannuation TPD payouts.

 Is a TPD payout considered taxable income?